Extreme Prejudice (film): Release

 Tri-Star announced the film as their Christmas release for the year which upset the filmmakers as they had planned to finish it by April.

 Reception

 The movie received generally positive reviews.
-It currently holds a 70% approval rating on Rotten Tomatoes based on 10 reviews with an average rating of 6.5/10.
+It currently holds a 73% approval rating on Rotten Tomatoes based on 11 reviews with an average rating of 6.7/10.

 Hill later said "I don't think it was understood how much genre parodying was involved in that picture.
 It rather mystified a lot of American critics but it has its defenders."

-Nick Nolte later said the response to the movie was "a little tougher" than the success of his previous collaboration with Hill, 48 Hours.
+Nick Nolte later said the response to the movie was "a little tougher" than the success of his previous collaboration with Hill, 48 Hrs.